KhronosGroup/OpenCL-Guide/chapters/getting_started_linux.md.md

 - Set the OpenCL version target to control API coverage in header
 - Because CMake cannot handle warning levels portably, set compiler specific flags.
 Guard it with a generator expression (terse conditionals), so other compilers will not pick up such non-portable flags.

 To invoke this script, place it next to our `Main.c` file in a file called `CMakeLists.txt`.
-Once that's done, cmake may be invoked the following way to generate Ninja makefiles in the advised out-of-source fashion into a subfolder named `build`:
+Once that's done, CMake may be invoked the following way to generate makefiles in the advised out-of-source fashion into a subfolder named `build`:

 - SDK installed from Vcpkg